Guide to the Lillian Baker Griggs Papers, 1930-1949

 Griggs actively served in a number of professional organizations, including the League of Library Commissions (President, 1929-1930), the North Carolina Library Association (President, 1917-1918, 1931-1932), the Southeastern Library Association, the North Carolina Literary and Historical Association, the North Carolina Folklore Society, and the League of Women Voters.

-[Identification of item], Lillian Baker Griggs Papers, University Archives, Duke University.
+[Identification of item], Lillian Baker Griggs Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Lillian Baker Griggs Papers were received by the University Archives as a transfer in 1971-1972, 1976, 1983.